Homelessness: United States

-In the Antebellum South, the availability of slave labor made it difficult for poor white people to find work.
-To prevent poor white people from cooperating with enslaved black people, slaveowners policed poor whites with vagrancy laws.
+In the Antebellum South, the availability of enslaved labor made it difficult for poor white people to find work.
+To prevent them from cooperating with enslaved black people, slaveowners policed poor whites with vagrancy laws.

 After the American Civil War, a large number (by the hundreds or thousands) of homeless men formed part of a counterculture known as "hobohemia" all over the United States.
 In smaller towns, hobos temporarily lived near train tracks and hopped onto trains to various destinations.

 The growing movement toward social concern sparked the development of rescue missions, such as the U.S. first rescue mission, the New York City Rescue Mission, founded in 1872 by Jerry and Maria McAuley.

 Modern

 20th century

-The U.S. Great Depression of the 1930s caused a devastating epidemic of poverty, hunger, and homelessness in the United States.
-When Franklin D. Roosevelt took over the presidency from Herbert Hoover in 1933, he passed the New Deal, which greatly expanded social welfare, including providing funds to build public housing.
-This marked the end of the Great Depression.
+The U.S. Great Depression of the 1930s caused an epidemic of poverty, hunger, and homelessness in the United States.
+When Franklin D. Roosevelt took over the presidency from Herbert Hoover in 1933, he signed the New Deal, which expanded social welfare, including providing funds to build public housing.

-How the Other Half Lives and Jack London's The People of the Abyss (1903) discussed homelessness and raised public awareness, which caused some changes in building codes and some social conditions.
+How the Other Half Lives and Jack London's The People of the Abyss (1903) discussed homelessness and raised public awareness, which caused some changes in building codes and social conditions.
 In England, dormitory housing called "spikes" was provided by local boroughs.
 By the 1930s in England, 30,000 people were living in these facilities.
 In 1933, George Orwell wrote about poverty in London and Paris, in his book Down and Out in Paris and London.
 In general, in most countries, many towns and cities had an area that contained the poor, transients, and afflicted, such as a "skid row".
-In New York City, for example, there was an area known as "the Bowery", traditionally, where people with an alcohol use disorder were to be found sleeping on the streets, bottle in hand.
+In New York City, for example, there was "the Bowery" – traditionally, where people with an alcohol use disorder were to be found sleeping on the streets, bottle in hand.

-In the 1960s in the U.K., the nature and growing problem of homelessness changed in England as public concern grew.
+In the 1960s in the UK, the nature and growing problem of homelessness changed in England as public concern grew.
 The number of people living "rough" in the streets had increased dramatically.
 However, beginning with the Conservative administration's Rough Sleeper Initiative, the number of people sleeping rough in London fell dramatically.
 This initiative was supported further by the incoming Labour administration from 2009 onwards with the publication of the 'Coming in from the Cold' strategy published by the Rough Sleepers Unit, which proposed and delivered a massive increase in the number of hostel bed spaces in the capital and an increase in funding for street outreach teams, who work with rough sleepers to enable them to access services.

-Scotland saw a slightly different picture, with the impact of the right to buy ending in a devastating drop in available social housing, something that has never recovered.
-The 1980s and the 1990s resulted in an ever-increasing picture of people becoming homeless, with very few rights to provide access to allow change.
+Scotland saw a slightly different picture, with the impact of the right to buy ending in a significant drop in available social housing.
+The 1980s and the 1990s resulted in an ever-increasing picture of people becoming homeless.